andylim0221/terraform-pipeline-aws/README.md

 ## Overview

 Terraform pipelining experiment - the pipeline creates a secure Application Programming Interface (API) in AWS API Gateway with a Lambda Proxy backend.
-The API function is defined in the [Lambda function](resources/lambda_function.py).
+The Security Demonstrator API function is defined in the [Lambda function](modules/security_demo/resources/lambda_function.py).

 ## Contributions